Lord-Skoog/Raspberry-pi-Clock/Raspberry Pi Clock and Alarm Project.md

 ```
 .........................................................

-this section of the code imports all of the functions needed for the program to run.
+This section of the code imports all of the functions needed for the program to run.
 We use time, datetime, and pygame for the clock portion.

 We use mixer, gpio, and random in addition to the previous to run the alarm.